zainabus23/Spotify-Music-Recommendation-App-/README.md

 - Visualization- matplotlib and seaborn ( you can use plotly express for better interactivity)

 ## Executing program
-Phase 1 and 2(Read and explore dataset
+Phase 1 and 2 - Read and explore dataset
 Read Spotify datasets to explore structure.
-Datasets used include aritists data, genres dataset - (see music.stap2.ipynb file)
+Datasets used include aritists data, genres dataset - (see music.step2.ipynb file)

 Phase 3
 Clustering Phase : Here, i used K-Means clustering techniques to group audio based on their features.
 The features in the datasets include 'acousticness', 'danceability', 'energy', 'instrumentalness', 'liveness', and 'valence